cloudmedialab-uv/VideoCodingFeaturesQualityDataset/README.md

     print(f'{res}: Features {dfFeat.shape} - Quality {dfQual.shape} - Merged {df.shape}')
 ```

-And here the new outcome:
+And this the new outcome:

 ```
 240: Features (3929, 45) - Quality (149123, 7) - Merged (149123, 49)